jamesosullivan/artscouncilfunding/README.md

 The underlying funding decisions should also be attributed to the **Arts Council of Ireland / An Chomhairle Ealaíon**.

-If the repository is later archived with Zenodo or another DOI-granting service, the DOI citation should replace or supplement the example above.

 ## Data provenance

 All underlying award information originates from the Arts Council's publicly accessible Funding Decisions database.